Ozzletroll/TAC-COM/README.md

 > **Unless disabled fully, Discord's noise suppression will interfere with TAC/COM's radio mic sfx.
 TAC/COM uses it's own built-in adjustable noise gate that does not affect the sfx channel.**

+---

+More detailed installation guides can be found on the TAC/COM wiki <a href="https://github.com/Ozzletroll/TAC-COM/wiki">here</a>.

+---

 ## Noise Gate Configuration
 To set TAC/COM's noise gate threshold correctly, you can use Discord's "Mic Test" feature (under User Settings -> Voice & Video).
 Alternatively, you can temporarily select your headset speakers as TAC/COM's output device.
 Either option will allow you to hear your own processed voice for testing purposes.